 DPOE Train-the-Trainer Workshops

 DPOE grows its trainer network by conducting Train-the-Trainer Workshops.
-DPOE has trained a total of 87 Trainers in the United States and Territories, and 48 Trainers across Australia and New Zealand.
+DPOE has trained a total of 169 Digital Preservation Topical Trainers in the United States and Territories, and 48 Trainers across Australia and New Zealand.
 A total of eight domestic Workshops have been hosted by the Library of Congress, the Indiana State Archives, the Consortium of Academic and Research Libraries in Illinois, the University of Alaska Fairbanks, the California Preservation Program, State Assisted Academic Library Council of Kentucky, Inc, Mississippi Department of Archives and History.
 Two Australian events were sponsored by the National and State Libraries Australasia, and held in Melbourne and Sydney.

 How Train-the-Trainer Works